SvetaKuznetsova/todoapp/docker/Readme.md

 ## Troubleshooting

 If you have problems with node container start - remove www/node_modules directory if exists and follow "Install node modules" step.

+CORS: if you need add domain to CORS rules for static.* domain, add it to $AccessControlAllowOrigin map in docker/nginx/conf.d/static.conf and restart Nginx container.